 Your dog will have a better start to his vacation if he is dropped off in the morning.
 This allows for ample social time and activity, which will help him eat and rest better.
 Boarding pick up and drop-offs are accepted Monday to Friday 6:30am-6:30pm, Saturday and Sunday 8-10am and 3-5pm.
 Checkout time for boarding is 11am, but late pickup can be arranged for a half-day of daycare fee ($15 per dog).
 Pickups and drop-offs are not accepted outside these hours and it is parents’ responsibility to know these hours if your pup is staying with us.

 Click here to complete our registration forms online!
 From there, you’re ready to schedule your dog’s first day of daycare with us.
-On their first day, we ask that you drop your dog off with us between 6:30 and 9am, and pick up between 2:30 and 6:30, so we have plenty of time to integrate him into playgroups at whatever pace he’s comfortable with.
-Profiles require one-on-one time with our human Pack Leaders, so reservations are required.
-New furry clients are accepted Monday through Thursday and spots are limited on each day to ensure your dog and his Pack Leader are not rushed in their introductions to all the new activity.
+On their first day, we ask that you drop your dog off with us between 6:30 and 8;30am, and pick up between 3 and 6:30, so we have plenty of time to integrate him into playgroups at whatever pace he’s comfortable with.
+New client integrations require one-on-one time with a Pack Supervisor, so reservations are required.
+New furry clients are accepted Monday through Thursday and spots are limited on each day to ensure your dog is not rushed in his introductions to all the new activity.
 We’ll spend time getting to know your dog, and will introduce him to our own pack dogs slowly throughout the day.
 Based on his play style and interactions with dogs, he’ll be integrated into playgroups that are most compatible with what he prefers.
+We will call you midday to let you know how it’s going, and you can see pics in the Pet Parents Group on facebook throughout the day.
 Keep in mind that dogs who show signs of aggression toward people or other guests will not be approved to participate in group play.

-All dogs must be up to date on vaccinations for Rabies (1 or 3 year), Bordetella (every 6 months), and DHLPP.
+All dogs must be up to date on vaccinations for Rabies, Bordetella, and DHLPP.
 If your dog is nearing his due date for vaccines, please remember that Bordetella vaccines must be given at least 48 hours before arriving at Hounds’ Hideaway.
 The following are also required for dog daycare participants: – puppies must be at least 16 weeks old* (and have at least 3 rounds of boosters and a negative fecal exam) – *puppies age 8-16 weeks can participate in Puppy Playschool – dogs must be spayed or neutered by age 8 months – must be on flea/tick prevention and be flea-free upon arrival.
+We also highly recommend the canine influenza vaccine.

 Congrats!
 We offer a modified Puppy Playschool for little ones that are not quite old enough or ready to participate in regular daycare.
 Socialization is critical for your young puppy, and daycare is THE best way to start him off on the right paw!
 Visit the Daycare page for more details!